dojo/docs/dijit/form/ToggleButton.rst

 dijit.form.ToggleButton
 =======================

 ToggleButton widgets are a cross between Button and CheckBox widgets.
 They are created like Button widgets, but like CheckBox widgets, they maintain a *checked* boolean attribute (settable/gettable) that toggles on each click action.
 Unlike CheckBox widgets however, ToggleButton widgets do not submit any value on FORM submit.
-They are used solely for client-side processing where the user is toggle between 2 states.
+They are used solely for client-side processing where the user can toggle between 2 states before performing some additional action.

 Examples
 --------